Related topics:

 “Regarding the cautionary statement, we did seek guidance from the Lincoln-Lancaster County Board of Health on this item which was discussed at their February 11th meeting.
 At that meeting, it was recommended that a statement was not necessary based on the most current research and fluoride policy recommendations by the American Academy of Pediatric Dentistry and the American Academy of Pediatric Physicians.
 Accordingly, this statement was not included in the 2024 water quality report.”
 This was the response I received from the City of Lincoln Transportation and Utilities, last Friday, to my request to add a cautionary note to the annual water quality report addressing fluoride risks to infants from community water fluoridation (CWF).
 The Health Department provided references for their recommendation.(2)(4)

-NDEE provided fluoride level guidance because the Nebraska Department of Health and Human Services (DHHS) hadn’t updated its fluoride dosing regulation since 1983 despite the 2011 draft and 2015 final US Public Health Service (USPHS & CDC) recommendation to lower the fluoride level to 0.7 ppm due to rising fluorosis concerns, from 40% to 70%.
+NDEE provided fluoride level guidance to Nebraska water system operators because the Nebraska Department of Health and Human Services (DHHS) hadn’t updated its fluoride treatment regulation since 1983 despite the 2011 draft and 2015 final US Public Health Service (USPHS & CDC) recommendation to lower the fluoride level to 0.7 ppm due to rising fluorosis concerns, fluorosis increasing from 40% to 70%.
 The DHHS regulation remained between 0.8 and 1.5 ppm until January of this year.
 DHHS fluoride treatment revisions followed a 2024 petition to update the regulation.
 In comparison, 68% of water systems nation-wide using systemic dosing reduced fluoride to 0.7 ppm within six months of the 2011 draft issue.

 Lincoln’s naturally occurring fluoride level is 0.4 ppm.
-Lincoln will spend $116,000 this year adding approximately 0.3 ppm of the cheapest fluoride additive, hydro-fluorosilicic acid, a pollution collection byproduct, that offsets industry hazardous waste disposal costs.
+Lincoln will spend $116,000 in 2025 adding approximately 0.3 ppm of the cheapest fluoride additive, hydro-fluorosilicic acid, a pollution collection byproduct, that offsets industry hazardous waste disposal costs.

 What are CWF risks to infants?